shredthaGNAR/list-of-my-starred-repos/README.md

 * [github/gitignore](https://github.com/github/gitignore): A collection of useful .gitignore templates
 * [GitJournal/GitJournal](https://github.com/GitJournal/GitJournal): Mobile first Note Taking integrated with Git
 * [arifszn/gitprofile](https://github.com/arifszn/gitprofile): 🚀 Create and publish a dynamic portfolio by just providing your GitHub username.
-* [gorse-io/gitrec](https://github.com/gorse-io/gitrec): A recommender system for GitHub repositories based on Gorse
+* [gorse-io/gitrec](https://github.com/gorse-io/gitrec): A recommender system for GitHub repositories based on Gorse provides personalized recommendations and similar repositories
 * [to-ie/gitswitch](https://github.com/to-ie/gitswitch): This script helps with users who have multiple GitHub profiles and require to switch between them on a regular basis.
 * [k0src/GitSync](https://github.com/k0src/GitSync): Sync Firefox windows, tabs, and tab groups via GitHub
 * [aritrakrbasu/gitty](https://github.com/aritrakrbasu/gitty): Gitty is a handy tool that will instantly transform your github account to a presentable portfolio website that you can share.